 Brinell Anderson, Psy.D.

-Dr. Anderson is a well-rounded psychologist.
+Dr. B is a well-rounded psychologist.
 Her graduate training incorporated working with African-American clients and integrating psychology and spirituality in psychotherapy.
 Her pre-doctoral internship at USC Student Counseling Services (UPC) focused on work with college students.
-Finally, Dr. Anderson completed her post-doctoral training in health psychology with a focus in HIV mental health at Harbor-UCLA medical center.
-Most recently, she completed a week-long certificate training on Strategies for Trauma Awareness and Resilience (STAR Level I) which has provided Dr. Anderson an additional lens through which to understand collective and cultural pain and healing.
+She completed her post-doctoral training in health psychology with a focus in HIV mental health at Harbor-UCLA medical center.
+Most recently, she completed a week-long certificate training on Strategies for Trauma Awareness and Resilience (STAR Level I) which has provided Anderson an additional lens through which to understand collective and cultural pain and healing.

 Her professional interests and experience include psychoanalytic psychotherapy; mindfulness; psychological impact of chronic medical disease; psychotherapy with African-descended persons; spiritual issues in psychotherapy; grief and loss; body image issues; depression; stress and anxiety; individual, couples, and group psychotherapy; crisis intervention; and consultation.
 Anderson has also taught doctoral-level clinical psychology students in personality theories, psychodynamic psychotherapy, group psychotherapy, clinical interviewing, and cultural diversity.

 Dr. B is passionate about sharing her expertise in workshop presentations, especially on topics addressing diversity, privilege, oppression, and professional identity development.
 She specializes in addressing healing from collective cultural trauma and hosts a YouTube vlog entitled, “Beloved Blackness,” wherein she addresses the beauty and richness of the African cultural tradition and legacy.